tbarn/new-website/pages/for-hire.md

 I'm interested in a wide range of developer products and platforms, including but not limited to infrastructure, APIs, developer tools, and data.
 I like areas that allow me to interact with a wide range of developers and have a large total addressable market.
 I'm looking to **impact millions of developers** and an even greater number of their users.

 I'm looking for teams and companies that are **highly collaborative, low-ego, offer opportunities for growth and mentorship, value empathy, written communication, and developer experience**.

+Also, I live and work remotely in Austin, Texas, so I am looking for a strong remote culture too.
+I don't mind going into an office a few times a month, but I work best in my home office or outside at a coffee shop.

 ## Testimonials from folks who have worked with me